Teewawa/Teewawa/README.md

 * 🚀  I'm currently working on [my portfolio!](http://dev-tiara.netlify.app/)
 * 🧠  I'm learning techniques in creating responsive web designs: include flexbox, grids, and breakpoints
 * 🤝  I'm open to collaborating on projects focused on HTML, CSS, and JavaScript!
-* ⚡  I'm quite new here & to hope to put in best practices through my commits.
+* ⚡  I'm quite new here & hope to put in best practices through my commits.
 I am also open to network and work for remote roles at the moment.

 ### Skills